marcos-brito/arosh/CONTRIBUTING.md

 There is some stuff you need to install as well:

 - go
-- ncurses

-It should be easy to install using your favorite package manager.
+That's it.
+Should be easy to install using your favorite package manager.
 If you are on `Windows` and outside the terminal, you are on your own.

 After this just make your changes and create a `pull request`.